 Social mobility centres on the concept that everyone, regardless of their socio-economic background should be able to thrive and do well.
 This means that the same career opportunities should be open to you regardless of your background.

-The Careers Service offers support and advice to students from lower socio-economic backgrounds who may have come through non-traditional routes into higher education and those that may be in receipt of universities bursaries and scholarships.
-You may for example be a care leaver, estranged student or a refugee or the first in your family to go to university.
+Careers offers support and advice to students from lower socio-economic backgrounds who may have come through non-traditional routes into higher education and those that may be in receipt of university bursaries and scholarships.
+You may, for example, be a care leaver, an estranged student or a refugee, or the first in your family to go to university.